osg-htc/operations/docs/troubleshooting/repository-scripts.md

         PID  PPID  PGID  STARTED COMMAND

 1. If any part of this process does not look or work as expected:
-   1. Create a GOC ticket with a subject like “Problems with mash on repo<strong>N</strong>” and with relevant details in the body
+   1. Create a Freshdesk ticket with a subject like “Repo update logs are too old on <HOST>” and with relevant details in the body
-   1. Assign the ticket to “Software Support (Triage)”
+   1. Assign the ticket to the “Software” group
-   1. Email Carl Edquist <edquist@cs.wisc.edu> and CC Tim Cartwright <cat@cs.wisc.edu> with the ticket URL